Mobilising the Periphery

-The subject will be explored and interpreted from a range of perspectives prevalent in cities today, including examples of physical periphery – on the edge of the city (ghettos, suburbs, segregated housing estates), unregulated periphery – outside of the formal masterplan (slums, barrios, informal cities), and social periphery – on the margins of society (homeless, disabled, elderly, ethnic minorities).
+The subject was explored and interpreted from a range of perspectives prevalent in cities today, including examples of physical periphery – on the edge of the city (ghettos, suburbs, segregated housing estates), unregulated periphery – outside of the formal masterplan (slums, barrios, informal cities) and social periphery – on the margins of society (homeless, disabled, elderly, ethnic minorities).

-Over the course of the next years, four types of periphery, exemplified by four case studies – top-down-planning (China), informality and urban pattern (Sub-Saharan Africa), upgrading (Latin America) and segregation (Western Europe) – in connection to participation and social justice will be discussed in a range of different formats.
+Over the course of three years, four types of periphery, exemplified by four case studies – top-down-planning (China), informality and urban pattern (Sub-Saharan Africa), segregation (Europe) and upgrading (Latin America) – in connection to participation and social justice were discussed in different formats.

 Mobilising the Periphery #3.
 Focus Sub-Saharan Africa: Informality and Urban Pattern